-If there is no DX barcode on the cassette or you want to alter the recommended ISO rating of the film, set the film speed manually before loading the cassette into the camera.
-Do this by entering the film speed programming mode as described for DX setting.
-Set to the required value and confirm the setting.
-The film speed can be set at 1/3 intervals from ISO 25 through 3200 and the selection will be visible on the camLCD.
+• A film with an abnormal DX code has been loaded.
+If there is no DX code strip on the cassette or you want to alter the recommended ISO rating of the film, manually set the 'ISO' dial.
+Do this by pressing the film speed dial lock while turning the dial to the required value.
+The dial remains locked only at the 'DX' setting and so it can be freely adjusted from any other setting without having to depress the lock button again.
+The dial can be set at 1/3 intervals from ISO25 through 3200 and the selection will be visible on the M/d.
 Proceed to load the camera as described below.

-Make a manual ISO setting before using an un-coded cassette, otherwise the camera will not prewind the film.
+Make a manual ISO setting before using an uncoded cassette, otherwise the camera will not load the film.